Montreal-Quakers/website/new_attender/repping_meeting.md

 lang: en
 trans: repping_meeting
 ---
-So, you're thinking of representing Montreal Quaker Meeting... and perhaps you're wondering what you've gotten yourself into.
-Whether this is your first or your fiftieth time, this article has some tips for you.
+So, you want to represent Montreal Meeting... or perhaps you're wondering what you've gotten yourself into.
+Whether this is your first or your fiftieth time, here are some tips for you.

 ### Prayer
 However you understand this word, prayer is your most important task as a Montreal Quaker Meeting representative.